RJRock12/MediaView/README.md

 <br><br><hr>
 <b>CHANGELOG</b>
 <br><br>
 <b>Note: All versions as far back as 1.1 are included in the archive, but are not listed here.
-Versions before 8.6 may be unstable or broken altogether.</b><br><br>
+Versions before 8.6 are considered alpha, and may be unstable or broken altogether.</b><br><br>
 V 10.0.0: (tested, fully stable) Yay!
 The new version has a new localstorage based pinlist system!
 Easier to use!<br>
 V 9.7.5: (tested, fully stable) Fixed alt-hold bug.
 Made Search take less cpu by making it only search after you type done.<br>
 V 9.7.4: (tested, fully stable) Added "do not show music name as page title", fixed bug.<br>